nopSolutions/nopCommerce-Docs/en/developer/tutorials/update-existing-entity.md

 ## The controller

-In this case the controller is responsible for mapping the domain data model to our view model and vice versa.
-The reason I choose the category model to update is because of the simplicity.
+In this case, the controller is responsible for mapping the domain data model to our view model and vice versa.
+The reason I choose the category model to update is because of its simplicity.
 I want this to be an introduction to the nopCommerce platform and I would like to keep it as simple as possible.

 ```sh
 File System Location: [Project Root]\Presentation\Nop.Web\Areas\Admin\Controllers\CategoryController.cs